jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/index.rst

   - ``>>`` is an operator that is used to send output from a program_ to the given file_, it adds to what is in the file without writing over it
   - `pytest-watcher`_ is a `Python program`_ that automatically runs pytest_ when I change code in the project

-* I run tree_ to see what the project looks like now
+* I use tree_ to see what the project looks like now

   .. code-block:: shell
     :emphasize-lines: 1